zogzog/cubicweb/doc/book/en/development/devweb/views.rst

 * `EntityView`, view applying to lines or cell containing an entity (e.g. an eid)
 * `StartupView`, start view that does not require a result set to apply to
 * `AnyRsetView`, view applicable to any result set
-* `EmptyRsetView`, view applicable to an empty result set

 Examples of views class
 -----------------------